 America’s national parks embody our shared heritage, values, and spirit.
 Since their beginnings the national parks have benefited from private support, often from small businesses and corporations.
 In addition to the critical and continued support from private donors, the National Park Foundation’s prestigious group of corporate partners supports national parks in a wide variety of ways, including: providing funding, sharing expertise, and introducing new audiences to the national parks community.

 As the National Park Service’s official national charitable partner, our mandate is to support our national parks and programs.
-Congressionally chartered 50 years ago, we work closely with our colleagues at the National Park Service to address a multitude of evolving challenges.
+Congressionally chartered over 50 years ago, we work closely with our colleagues at the National Park Service to address a multitude of evolving challenges.

 From protecting America’s national parks, to connecting people to all they have to offer, to inspiring the next generation of national park stewards, we could not fulfill our mission without the generous support of our corporate partners.
 Here are just a few examples of projects corporate partners have helped support in 2017: